zwong15-2/ece220_comp/README.md

 the **Use HTTPS** text.
 Copy the link shown in the window which should be of the form <https://github-dev.cs.illinois.edu/ECE220SU18/NetID.git>.
 In a terminal, navigate to the location where you would like to keep your files for ECE220.
-Then type and paste the copied URL:
+Type and paste the copied URL:

 ```
 git clone https://github-dev.cs.illinois.edu/ECE220SU18/NetID.git